 Players may leave the Zoom area once they have completed their game for that round.
 They should expect to rejoin their Zoom meeting rooms 15 minutes before the next scheduled round.

-Correct Zoom links by section will be posted at ICC
+Correct Zoom links by section is posted on ICC!

 Players must be visible on Zoom during their games, using their real first and last names.